 If your bearded dragon is pooping blood, you’ll want to take appropriate actions immediately.

 Now, I do not say this to alarm you as the reason could be as inconsequential as minor constipation.
 However, there could also be more serious issues going on as well, such as impaction.
+Bottom line?
+Bearded dragon red poop is not something you’re going to want to just ignore!

+✅ PRO TIP: To determine if your bearded dragon is impacted, start by looking for lumps and bumps on their underside.
 Also, pay attention to their back limbs as leg paralysis is another symptom of impaction.

 If you can confidently conclude that your bearded dragon isn’t impacted, then the blood in their stool could be due to an internal injury or simply a larger bowel movement.